qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/scripts/sgeom.rst

   * **xyz**, standard coordinate format
     Note that the the *xyz* file format does not *per see* contain the cell size.
     The `XYZSile` writes the cell information in the ``xyz`` file comment section (2nd line).
-Hence if the file was written with sids you retain the cell information.
+Hence if the file was written with sisl you retain the cell information.
   * **gout**, reads geometries from GULP output
   * **nc**, reads/writes NetCDF4 files created by SIESTA